FunctionLab/selene/docs/source/overview/installation.md

 Users can clone and build the repository locally or install Selene through conda/pip.

+Please use Selene with Python 3.6+.

+**Install [PyTorch](https://pytorch.org/get-started/locally/).** If you have an NVIDIA GPU, install a version of PyTorch that supports it--Selene will run much faster with a discrete GPU.

 ## Installing with Anaconda

 To install with conda (recommended for Linux users), run the following command in your terminal: